 2.0 courses in Business Administration chosen from available 4000 level courses.

 * Note: students have the potential to increase to a maximum of 6.0 courses per year with additional

 Business electives.
 Prior permission is required

 Students registered in the combined program are expected to abide by all guidelines associated with each of the individual programs.
 The combined degree program cannot deviate from the 5 year program structure.
 That is, it cannot be completed in less time or extended beyond the 5 years.

 Students in this combined program must meet the following progression standards: Students enrolled in HBA1 (Year Three) must attain a minimum weighted rounded average of 78%.
 In Years Four and Five, students must attain a minimum weighted average of 75% in their 4000 level HBA courses.
-For the School of Kinesiology, students must meet Western's honors progression requirements.
+For the School of Kinesiology, students must meet Western's honours progression requirements.